JoinColony/purser/docs/_Modules_purser-metamask.md

 When this is is called, it will receive a `state` Object as an only argument, Object which contains the new updated state.

 This utility method is useful to act on account changes from within a dApp. _(Eg: To logout a user)_

+**Note:**

+_Opening Metamaks's UI counts as a State Event Change, so your callback will be called each time.
+It's up to you to provide a filtering._

 **Usage examples:**